innosuisse-smaragd/InselBERT/README.md

 ### inselbert_qa_hf

 This folder contains the model for extractive question answering trained with the example script provided by HuggingFace.
 The model must be trained in a separate repository, as source installation of the transformers library is required.
+First, generate training data running `pdm generate-dataset-json-for-qa-model`.
+Copy the folder "./data/protected/qa_json" into the other repository and train the model.
-Copy the resulting model files into serialized_models/inselbert_qa_hf and run `pdm save-qa-model-to-bento` to create a BentoService for the model.
+Copy the resulting model files into ./serialized_models/inselbert_qa_hf and run `pdm save-qa-model-to-bento` to create a BentoService for the model.
 The model takes a question and a clinical text as input and returns the answer span to the question.

 ## Open issues